Posidonia oceanica: Secondary metabolites

-To date 51 natural products have been reported from P. oceanica, including natural phenols, phenylmethane derivatives, phenylethane derivatives, phenylpropane derivatives and their esters, chalkones, flavonols, 5-alpha-cholestanes, and cholest-5-enes.
+To date, 51 natural products have been reported from P. oceanica, including natural phenols, phenylmethane derivatives, phenylethane derivatives, phenylpropane derivatives and their esters, chalkones, flavonols, 5-alpha-cholestanes, and cholest-5-enes.
 Many of the compounds reported for P. oceanica were, however, not detected by appropriate phytochemical methods and some most probably represent artifacts and are not genuine natural products of P. oceanica.

-Others
+Ecology

-The erosion the Mediterranean Coast
+Preventing the erosion of the Mediterranean Coast

-Posidonia oceanica has similar characteristics to terrestrial plants, such as roots, rhizomatous stem and cintiform leaves up to one metre long arranged in clumps of 6 to 7.
+Posidonia oceanica has similar characteristics to terrestrial plants, such as roots, rhizomatous stems, and cintiform leaves up to 1 m long arranged in clumps of six or seven.
 It flowers in autumn and produces floating fruits in spring, commonly known as sea olives.

 It forms underwater meadows of considerable ecological importance.
 It constitutes the climax community of the Mediterranean Sea and plays an important role in protecting the coastline from erosion.
 It is home to many animal and plant organisms that find food and protection in the meadows.
-It is considered a good.